Molly Schuyler: Career

 In December 2012, she became the first woman to win the Adam Emmenecker Challenge—eating a 5-lb (2.3 kg) barbecue meal at Jethro's Des Moines-area restaurant.
 She did so again a few weeks later, and in January 2013 she did so a third time.

 In early 2014, Schuyler broke the 72 oz steak eating world record, having eaten it in 2 minutes and 44 seconds at Sayler's Old Country Kitchen in Portland, Oregon.
 Schuyler holds a similar May 2014 record at Amarillo's Big Texan Steak Ranch, eating a 72 oz steak with side dishes in 4 minutes 58 seconds and returning for another meal (with a total time of 14 minutes 57 seconds for both meals).

 In January 2014, she won Wing Bowl 22 in Philadelphia, Pennsylvania.
 She ate 363 wings, a Wing Bowl record.
 The next day, February 1, 2014, she won the IHOP Pancake Bowl, as well as winning the bacon-eating contest at the Blue Ribbon Bacon Festival in Des Moines by eating 5 pounds of bacon in 3 minutes.
-Shortly later she completed the Adam Emmenecker Challenge on Sunday, February 2, 2014.
+Shortly after she completed the Adam Emmenecker Challenge on Sunday, February 2, 2014.

 In July 2014, she became the first woman to win Z-Burger's Independence Burger Eating Contest in Washington, DC, eating 26 burgers in 10 minutes.
 She won for the ninth time in July 2023.

 In March 2015, she set a world record by eating a four-pound sandwich and one pound of tater tots in 2 minutes and 55 seconds.
 That same month she established another world record by eating five pounds of bacon in 5 minutes and 2.1 seconds.

 In April 2015, she returned to Big Texan Steak Ranch and ate three 72-oz. steak dinners in 20 minutes.
 She completed the first meal in a record 4 minutes 18 seconds, beating her own (and the restaurant's) record by 40 seconds.
-In the same month, she also ate a 55 oz Andy's Hamburger in 2 minutes 12 seconds in Mount Olive, North Carolina.